resolve109/study-aws-sa/aws-study-guide.md

   - Should be placed in different Availability Zones for fault tolerance
   - Replacing NAT instances with NAT gateways in different AZs ensures high availability and automatic scaling
   - Offers simplified management compared to self-managed NAT instances
+  - For multi-AZ high availability, create a NAT gateway in each public subnet for each Availability Zone.
+Then the route tables for private subnets route traffic to their local NAT gateway.
 - **Private Subnets**:
   - Provide enhanced security by isolating resources from direct internet access
   - Can use VPC endpoints to connect to AWS services without traversing the internet